ZhgChg.Li

 Contact Information:

-• Enter an email for receiving notifications
+• Enter the email address to receive notifications

 Finally, click “Create”.

-Return to GAS → Project Settings → Google Cloud Platform (GCP) Project → Change Project:
+Back to GAS → Project Settings → Google Cloud Platform (GCP) Project → Change Project:

 If no errors appear, the binding is complete.

-Integration Project
+Integrate Project

 const iOSFirebase = new FirebaseStub(iOSFirebaseProject);